nagasudhirpulla/taming_python/blog/skills/matplotlib_multiple_subplots.md

 # just create the figure first and get the figure handle, we will add subplots later
 fig = plt.figure(constrained_layout=True)

+# create a grid spec for 3 rows and 3 columns
 gspec = fig.add_gridspec(nrows=3, ncols=3)

+# create a subplot in 0th row but occupying all the columns
+ax0 = fig.add_subplot()
 ```

 Please take time to refer to this [official guide](https://matplotlib.org/3.1.0/tutorials/intermediate/gridspec.html) on creating matplotlib layouts with subplots for detailed and in depth explanation covering many use cases